Ricci-Positive Metrics on Connected Sums of Projective Spaces: Connected Sums of Product Spaces

-The approach in \cite{Sha} to proving this theorem, was to prove a surgery theorem for Ricci positive manifolds (see \cite[Lemma 1]{Sha} or \cite[Theorem 0.3]{Wr2}) under the assumption of an isometrically embedded standard $S^{n-1}\times D^{m+1}$.
-Then one can recognize $\#_k(S^n\times S^m)$ as performing surgery on $(k+1)$ disjoint copies of $S^{n-1}\times D^{m+1}$ inside of $S^{n-1}\times S^{m+1}$, i.e. that
+As explained in Section \ref{introduction} this is a generalization of Theorem \ref{sharesult}.
+The approach in \cite{Sha} to proving Theorem \ref{sharesult}, was to prove a surgery theorem for Ricci positive manifolds (see \cite[Lemma 1]{Sha} or \cite[Theorem 0.3]{Wr2}) under the assumption of an isometrically embedded standard $S^{n-1}\times D^{m+1}$.
+The key topological observation that yields Theorem \ref{sharesult} as a corollary is that

-Our approach to proving Corollary \ref{productproj} will rely on an observation like equation (\ref{shasurgery}).
-Indeed, we will show that one may replace $S^n$ with $M_i^n$ on the lefthand side if one replaces $k$ of the $D^n$ on the righthand side with $D^n\# M^n_i$.
-While we do not have a surgery theorem present in this paper, we do have the docking station metrics on $S^n_k$, which will allow us to carry out similar constructions as in the proof of Theorem \ref{parts} in Section \ref{assembly}.
+Our approach to proving Corollary \ref{productproj} will rely on an observation like equation (\ref{shasurgery}), namely Proposition \ref{decomp}.
+Indeed, we will show that one may replace $S^n$ with $M_i^n$ on the lefthand side if one replaces $k$ of the $D^n$ on the righthand side with $M^n_i\setminus D^n$.
+That said, we do not have a surgery theorem for positive Ricci curvature present in this paper, instead we rely on docking station metrics of Proposition \ref{docking}, which will allow us to carry out similar constructions as in the proof of Theorem \ref{parts} in Section \ref{assembly}.
+This is why Corollary \ref{productproj} omits dimensions $m=2$, as the docking station construction only works for $S^{m+1}_k$ if $m+1\ge 4$.
+We expect that one should be able to construct metrics analogous to those of \cite[Lemma 1]{Sha} for $\mathbf{P}^n\times S^2$ using doubly warped Riemannian submersion metrics, thus extending Corollary \ref{productproj} to include the case $m=2$.

-\subsubsection{Topological Constructions}
+\subsection{Topological Constructions}

-The necessary technical result to construct these metrics is the following surgery theorem, which gives a description of connected sums in terms of surgery on an ambient space.